JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

 ??? note "Similar to `apply false` in Gradle..."
     Amper's approach to listing plugins project-wide and applying them per-module is somewhat similar to the recommended approach in Gradle.
-There one lists plugins at the project level with the `apply false` clause and then just enables them where needed.
+There one lists plugins at the project level with the `apply false` clause and then enables them where needed.

 ## Enabling plugins